Anthony Powell: Life

-Powell was appointed a Commander of the Order of the British Empire (CBE) in 1956, and in 1973, he declined an offer of knighthood.
-He was appointed Companion of Honour (CH) in 1988.
+Powell was appointed a Commander of the Order of the British Empire (CBE) in the 1956 Birthday Honours, and in 1973, he declined an offer of knighthood.
+He was appointed Member of the Order of the Companions of Honour (CH) in the 1988 New Year Honours.
 He served as a trustee of the National Portrait Gallery from 1962 to 1976.
 With Lady Violet, he travelled to the United States, India, Guatemala, Italy, and Greece.

+The individuals to whom Powell dedicated his books and memoirs provide the context of his range of friends and literary connections, including John Bayley (writer), Robert Conquest, Henry d'Avigdor-Goldsmid, Antonia Fraser, Roy Jenkins, Hugh Massingberd, Arthur Mizener, and Edith Sitwell.

 Powell's health declined in his later years after multiple strokes.
 On 28 March 2000, he died at The Chantry at the age of 94.

 Work

 Powell came to work in London during the autumn of 1926 and lived at various London addresses for the next 25 years.
-He worked in a form of apprenticeship at the publishers Gerald Duckworth and Company in Covent Garden, leaving their employ in 1932 after protracted negotiations about title, salary, and working hours.
-He next took a job as a script writer at the Warner Bros. studio in Teddington, where he remained for six months.
+He worked in a form of apprenticeship at the publishers Gerald Duckworth and Company in Covent Garden, where he brought out A Tower of Skulls: a Journey through Persia and Turkish Armenia by Gerald Reitlinger.
+Powell left Duckworth employ in 1936 after protracted negotiations about title, salary, and working hours.
+He next took a job as a screenwriter at the Warner Bros. studio in Teddington, where he remained for six months.
 He made an abortive attempt to find employment in Hollywood as a screenwriter in 1937.
 He next found work reviewing novels for The Daily Telegraph and memoirs and autobiographies for The Spectator.

 Upon the outbreak of the Second World War, Powell, at age 34, joined the British Army as a second lieutenant, making him more than 10 years older than most of his fellow subalterns, not at all well prepared for military life, and lacking in experience.
-His superiors found uses for his talents, resulting in a series of transfers that brought him special training courses designed to produce a nucleus of officers to deal with the problems of military government after the Allies had defeated the Axis powers.
+Powell joined the Welch Regiment and was stationed in Northern Ireland at the time of air raids in Belfast.
+His superiors found uses for his talents, resulting in a series of transfers that brought him to special training courses designed to produce a nucleus of officers to deal with the problems of military government after the Allies had defeated the Axis powers.
 He eventually secured an assignment with the Intelligence Corps and additional training.
-His military career continued with a posting to the War Office in Whitehall, where he was attached to the section known as Military Intelligence (Liaison), and later for a short time to the Cabinet Office, to serve on the Secretariat of the Joint Intelligence Committee, securing promotions along the way.
+His military career continued with a posting to the War Office in Whitehall, where he was attached to the section known as Military Intelligence (Liaison), overseeing relations with, and the basic material needs of, foreign troops in exile, specifically the Czechs, later the Belgians and Luxembourgers, and later still the French.
+Later for a short time he was posted to the Cabinet Office, to serve on the Secretariat of the Joint Intelligence Committee, securing promotions along the way.

-Returning to Military Intelligence (Liaison), in the War Office, he had responsibility for dealings with the Czechs, later with the Belgians and Luxembourgers, and later still the French.
-In November 1944, Powell acted as assistant escorting officer to a group of 14 Allied military attachés taken to France and Belgium to see something of the campaign.